 - Click Use the following IP address

-- Enter the information for the server’s static IP address, subnet mask, and default gateway
+- Enter the information for the server’s IP address, subnet mask, and default gateway

 - Go to preferred DNS field and enter the server’s IP address